offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

    |-----------|---------|---------|---------|---------|---------|---------|---------|---------|
    | count(v1) |    3    |    2    |    1    |    5    |    1    |    1    |    1    |    1    |

-   Similarly, given the paths from v2 to every other leaf node, v2's limb is walked 5 times (6 - 1 = 5) while every other leaf node's limb is walked exactly once.
+   Similarly, given the paths from v2 to every other leaf node, v2's limb is walked 5 times (6 - 1 = 5) while every other limb is walked exactly once.

    ```{dot}
    graph G {